 Shepherd′s compositions are highly original and sensitive… Polina′s piano playing enhances her distinctly beautiful compositions.
 The music expresses contemplation, exuberance, humour and pathos.

-As a pianist she works in the Sound & Light Cinematic Duo performing live accompaniment to rare black and white silent films.
-She also plays in the Merlin Shepherd Quartet who bring together the music of Jewish eastern Europe, Greece and Turkey.
+As a pianist works with the Sound & Light Cinematic Duo (UK), who play live accompaniment to rare black and white films.

 Polina’s choir work is united by the umbrella of The Polina Shepherd Vocal Experience and covers many aspects of vocal music from solo voice to large scale choral improvisation or highly arranged and conducted choir pieces and smaller chamber groups.
 Choir leader the Award Winning Russian choir of Brighton & Hove since 2007, The London Yiddish choir and The London Russian Choir since 2013.

 Polina works as an educator leading choral workshops internationally.
 Her specially developed choral teaching methods are based on specific East European sound, ornamentation, modal experimentation with attention to stylistic details, history and context.
 For Jewish music based choral workshops, she teaches Hassidic nigunim, the age old songs without words, and Yiddish songs.
 Polina’s Russian choral repertoire covers Russian classics and folklore from ritual calendar songs for pagan holidays, exorcism and sibylline song, wedding songs, weeping songs to Tchaikovsky and Stravinsky, all with correct attention to history and style.